tramitit/guides/en/austria/unemployment_benefit_application.md

 ---
-title: "Unemployment Benefit Application: Austria"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: ""
+- Austria
+date: '2024-06-07'
-description: "Step by step on how to apply for unemployment benefits in Austria."
+description: Learn how to apply for Arbeitslosengeld in Austria if you become unemployed.
+  Discover the steps, required documents, and provider details from AMS.
 draft: false
+meta_title: 'Unemployment Benefits in Austria: How to Apply and Requirements'
+title: 'Unemployment Benefits in Austria: How to Apply and Requirements'
-translationKey: "austria-unemployment_benefit_application"
+translationKey: austria-unemployment_benefit_application
 ---

 ## Description
 ### What is it?